pybodensee/pybodensee/content/meetups/meetup-3.md

 ---
-title: Mobile App Development in Python
+title: Meetup # 3 Mobile App Development in Python
-id: 3
-date:  2024-07-05
+description: In Second PyBodensee Meetup we will discuss about different Static Site Genrators in Python and how to build one by yourself.
-author:  Faisal Shahzad
+organizer:  Faisal Shahzad
+event_datetime: 2024-07-05::19:00
 slug: meetup-3-mobile-app-development-in-python
+feature_image: fatureimage.png
+address: Hotel Mohrenpost Wangen GmbH, Herrenstraße 27, 88239 Wangen im Allgaeu, Germany
+add_to_sitemap: false
 status: planning
-featureimage: fatureimage.png
-address: Hotel Mohrenpost Wangen GmbH, Herrenstraße 27, 88239 Wangen im Allgaeu, Germany
-description: In Second PyBodensee Meetup we will discuss about different Static Site Genrators in Python and how to build one by yourself.
 ---

 ## Details